Bett-A-Fish/ef-json-query-testing/README.md

 - `JsonSearch_Indexed_NoColumns`
   - Not a big change from `JsonSearch_Indexed` but a business decision changed the information needed to be brought back from the server.
 - `JsonSearch_Indexed_NoColumns_StringAdjustment`
-  - An attempt to see if searching on optional strin fields could be sped up
+  - An attempt to see if searching on optional string fields could be sped up
 - `JsonSearch_Indexed`
   - Similar to `JsonSearch_Raw` but with columns being indexed
   - Note: the testing is setup to make an index for each field but the intention for a production environment would be to only add indexing to the needed fields.